A compactification of outer space which is an absolute retract: The space is an AR, and the boundary is a -set.

 \subsection{Morphisms between trees in $\widehat{cv_N}$ and extension of the semi-flow}

-A \emph{morphism} between two trees $T,T'\in\widehat{cv_N}$ is a morphism between $\pi(T)$ and $\pi(T')$ which is further assumed to be isometric and orientation-preserving when restricted to every edge with nontrivial stabilizer.
-It is \emph{optimal} if the corresponding morphism from $\pi(T)$ to $\pi(T')$ is optimal.
+We recall from the previous section that a \emph{morphism} between two trees $T,T'\in\widehat{cv_N}$ is a morphism between $\pi(T)$ and $\pi(T')$ which is further assumed to be isometric and orientation-preserving when restricted to every edge with nontrivial stabilizer.
+A morphism between two trees $T,T'\in\widehat{cv_N}$ is \emph{optimal} if the corresponding morphism from $\pi(T)$ to $\pi(T')$ is optimal.
 The space $\text{Mor}(\widehat{cv_N})$ of all morphisms between trees in $\widehat{cv_N}$ is topologized by saying that two morphisms are close whenever the corresponding morphisms between the projections of the trees in $\overline{cv_N}$ are close, and in addition the sources and ranges of the morphisms are close in $\widehat{cv_N}$.
-We note that the canonical map $\text{Mor}(\widehat{cv_N})\to \text{Mor}(\overline{cv_N})$ is bounded-to-one, and it is injective when restricted to morphisms between two fixed trees.
+As before, this space is second-countable.
+We note that the canonical map $\text{Mor}(\widehat{cv_N})\to \text{Mor}(\overline{cv_N})$ is bounded-to-one, and it is injective when restricted to morphisms between two fixed elements of $\widehat{cv_N}$.
 We denote by $\text{Opt}(\widehat{cv_N})$ the space of all optimal morphisms between trees in $\widehat{cv_N}$.
 We now extend Proposition \ref{factor} to morphisms between trees in $\widehat{cv_N}$.